neo4j-rstats/neo4r/README.md

 example here, we have no ‘licence’ information for the Maintainer node (that makes sense).

-On the long run, and this is not {neo4r} specific by Neo4J related, a good practice is to have a “name” propertie on each node, so this column will be full here.
+On the long run, and this is not {neo4r} specific but Neo4J related, a good practice is to have a “name” propertie on each node, so this column will be full here.